sczopek/spaceInvadersAtariRl/README.md

 # Space Invaders Project Summary

 I trained an AI Agent to play Atari’s Space Invaders using PPO (Proximal Policy Optimization).
-(PPO is a Reinforcement Learning algorithm that learns through self play.)
+PPO is a Reinforcement Learning algorithm that learns through self play.

-The agent plays Space Invaders better than an average skilled human.
-The agent can get the game score to roll over twice.
-(The score rolls over when it exceeds 9999.
+The agent plays Space Invaders [better than an average skilled human](https://arxiv.org/pdf/2112.04145).
+(Mean Agent Score 5.0k vs Mean Expert Human Score 2.8 k).
+In the agent's highest scoring game it can get the Space Invaders' game score to roll over twice.
+The score rolls over when it exceeds 9999.
 This score rollover occurs every 16 levels, so the agent has completed the first 32 levels of the game when the score rolls over twice.
 Space Invaders has no final level like many other Atari games, so it is possible to play the game indefinitely.
-In practice my agent can reach as far as level 32 in its highest scoring game.)
+In practice my agent can reach as far as level 32 in its highest scoring game.

 My agent is self taught and plays Space Invaders using only the images shown on the screen.
 The agent has no prior knowledge of the game and has learned to play through self play.
 This is similar to what [Google’s Deepmind team did with Atari’s Breakout game](https://youtu.be/V1eYniJ0Rnk?si=MxJzxsX09T2sNEiW).